Please consider this page as not only an introduction to North Woods Images but a resume’ as well. Thanks

 Ralph LaPlant is a Holyoke, MN resident who operates North Woods Images TM LLC, He has devoted his careers to public safety in Emergency Medical Services and Law Enforcement and related instruction.
 He has been an active photographer since the very late 1960s and a writer since the mid 80s.

-Ralph retired from public safety with over 30 years in law enforcement and almost 20 years in EMS on a full-time basis.
-His professional resume’ includes being a paramedic at the Hennepin County General Hospital in Minnneapolis where he received his paramedic training and continued working there when it became the Hennepin County Medical Center (HCMC).
-He also worked at Divine Redeemer Memorial Hospital in South St. Paul (twice), Waconia Ridgeview Medical Center, Cuyuna Regional Medical Center (CRMC) in Crosby, Health Central Ambulance in Buffalo and at the Minnesota Dragways in Coon Rapids.
-His law enforcement experience includes being a deputy sheriff for Carver County and the Hennepin County Sheriff’s Emergency Squad, a city officer for Staples, Deerwood, Crosby-Ironton and Onamia police departments as well as a peace and conservation officer for the Mille Lacs Band of Ojibwe (as well as their first Emergency Management Coordinator and a member or their SWAT Team) and a conservation officer for the 1854 Treaty Authority.
+Ralph retired from public safety with almost 20 years in EMS on a full-time basis and over 30 years in law enforcement.
+His professional resume’ includes being a paramedic at the Hennepin County General Hospital in Minnneapolis where he received his paramedic training and continued working there when it became the Hennepin County Medical Center (HCMC), Divine Redeemer Memorial Hospital in South St. Paul (twice), Waconia Ridgeview Medical Center, Cuyuna Regional Medical Center (CRMC) in Crosby, Health Central Ambulance in Buffalo and at the Minnesota Dragways in Coon Rapids.
+His law enforcement experiences include being a Deputy Sheriff for Carver County and the Hennepin County Sheriff’s Emergency Squad and a corrections officer for the Crow Wing County Sheriff’s Department, a city officer for Staples, Deerwood, Crosby-Ironton and Onamia police departments as well as a peace and conservation officer for the Mille Lacs Band of Ojibwe (as well as their first Emergency Management Coordinator and a member or their SWAT Team) and a conservation officer for the 1854 Treaty Authority.
 His firefighting career was cut short due to an accident.
-Ralph also worked for the Crow Wing County Sheriff’s Department as a Correctional Officer.

-He has been involved in EMS since the late 1960s and has taught numerous EMS, outdoor survival, nature related, and photography courses; some since the early 1970s teaching for various law enforcement agencies, ambulance services, hospitals, colleges and freelances.
+He has been involved in EMS since the late 1960s and has taught numerous EMS, outdoor survival, nature related, and photography courses; some since the early 1970s teaching for various law enforcement agencies, ambulance services, fire departments, hospitals, colleges and he freelances.
 He was a PRIM – Professional Rescue Instructor of Minnesota (associated with MRFAA – Minnesota Rescue and First Aid Association) and has taught MN DNR Firearms, Snowmobile, and ATV Safety courses.
-Ralph also was the coordinating EMS instructor at the Anoka AVTI (Area Vocational Training Institute) and the at the Waconia Ridgeview Hospital and continues to instruct EMS courses for Emergency Resourses, INC out of Cloquet, MN.
-He is currently a MN EMT, a certified SCUBA diver and with his interest in aviation holds a FAA Private Pilot’s License resulting in him authoring and teaching a small aircraft rescue course.
-Ralph was a Skywarn instructor which is a program dedicated to recognizing early signs of tornadoes forming.
+Ralph also was the coordinating EMS instructor at the Anoka AVTI (Area Vocational Training Institute) and at the Waconia Ridgeview Hospital and continues to instruct EMS courses for Emergency Resourses, INC out of Cloquet, MN.
+He is currently a MN EMT, a certified SCUBA diver and with his interests in aviation holds a FAA Private Pilot’s License resulting in him authoring and teaching a small aircraft rescue course.
+Ralph was also a Skywarn instructor.
 Almost all of the courses he instructs he authored and most are POST (Peace Officer Standards and Training) approved.

 Ralph has experienced over 11,000 ambulance calls and having been an active photographer for decades has traveled as far as Hudson Bay twice to photograph polar bears, Alaska three times to photograph Alaskan browns, grizzlies and other wildlife and landscapes and worked at about 15 wildfires in the Western US and one in MN.
 These experiences plus residing and having worked in MN’s beautiful Arrowhead area has given him opportunities to capture about a third of a million images which he has in stock of which 50,000 are on 35 mm slides with some on print film.
 Remember film?
+The Brainerd Daily Dispatch called him “Photocop,” after he completed writing a book – Outdoor and Survival Skills for Nature Photographers.
 All of this and having been published about 1,500 times, Ralph is qualified to give instruction on various related topics.
 He is a frequent nature column contributor to the Reader, a Duluth based weekly periodical.
 Some of his article topics are listed on this web site.

 In his free time he taps maple trees for sap, operates a campfire and bulk firewood enterprise, likes to fish (especially fly fish) and on rare occasions catches fish.
 He also target shoots, manufacturing his own ammunition, was a Federal Firearms Licence holder, is a NRA Life Endowment Member and is a member of Trout Unlimited and the Izaak Walton League.
 Being an avid reader, he and his dog Savannah live in a rural setting where his land was select cut and is under a stewardship program for forest management containing food plots.
 He operates a gallery of his photography in his home and invites all to call and visit.
 Takes but a few minutes to put the coffee on.